opendistro-for-elasticsearch/perftop/README.md

     - `metrics` - For bar and line graphs, query for ONE metric that would return a numeric value
     - `aggregates`
     - `dimensions`
+    - `dimensionFilters` - Array of dimension values to fetch for.
     - `nodeName` - The name of the node.
 PerfTop will do a "startswith" check on this.
 This can be "#nodeName" and be replaced by the `--nodename $NODE_NAME` command line argument.
     - `sortBy` - In decreasing order.
 For tables only.
-    - `dimensionFilters` - Array of dimension values to fetch for.
   - `gridOptions` - For auto-positioning the graphs.
 Define `rows` and `cols` with a numeric value.
 The `gridPosition` will base off on these values.
   - `options` - Graph object options.
     - `gridPosition` - Defines the position of your graph.
     - `refreshInterval` - How frequently your graph will generate new data (in milliseconds).
-    - Please refer to the [blessed library](https://github.com/chjj/blessed) and [blessed-contrib library](https://github.com/yaronn/blessed-contrib) for the definition of options.
+    - Refer to the [blessed library](https://github.com/chjj/blessed) and [blessed-contrib library](https://github.com/yaronn/blessed-contrib) for the other options.